 - Travel, culture, adventure

 - Personal essays, statements of purpose, arts fellowship applications, medical residency essays (specializing in non-native English speakers)

 I can edit almost any type of non-fiction, including fairly technical science and technology.
-I’ve edited far less fiction, but go ahead and try me.
+I’ve never edited fiction, but am writing my first novel.
+Go ahead and try me.

-Why Hire Alex I’ve got a master’s degree in journalism from UC Berkeley, where I studied copyediting.
-I’ve taught Finding Your Voice workshops and classes since 2006 in the United States, Australia, Germany, the UK, Morocco, and China (and on an adventure cruise ship to Alaska), and have worked with hundreds of students, private clients, interns and employees, helping them find their voice.
-I’m a member of the Northwest Editors Guild and I spent year studying comedy, improv and memoir at The Second City, where I found my voice performing standup.
+Why Hire Alex I’ve got a master’s degree in journalism from UC Berkeley, where I studied copyediting, long-form writing, travel writing and radio.
+I’ve taught Finding Your Voice workshops and classes since 2006 for Lonely Planet, World Nomads, at a women’s leadership conference and on my own in the United States, Australia, Germany, the UK, Morocco, and China (and on an adventure cruise ship to Alaska), and have worked with hundreds of students, private clients, interns and employees, helping them find their voice.
+I’m a member of the Northwest Editors Guild.
+I spent year studying comedy, improv and memoir at The Second City, where I found my voice performing standup.

 Cost In line with the Freelance Editors Association rates.

 After my agent sent my memoir manuscript out on submission, and we received lots of compliments but no offers, I had this nagging feeling that there was still something to be done with the book.
 Enter Alex and her magical brain (work with her for more than 10 minutes and you’ll know what I mean).
 Alex was able to articulate my nagging feeling with insightful feedback that instantly resonated, and gave me hilarious and constructive point-by-point direction on how to tackle a revision.
 I know that no stone has been left unturned, and it’s a measurably better book than when it first went out on submission.

 Read more testimonials from writers, clients and students.